Madan Mohan Malaviya University of Technology: Admissions

-Admission in MTech programme is done on the basis of Graduate Aptitude Test in Engineering- GATE Score of the candidate.
+Admission to the MTech programme is done based on Graduate Aptitude Test in Engineering- GATE Score of the candidate.

-And admission to courses like MCA and MSc were also taken by Madan Mohan Malaviya University of Technology, Gorakhpur through Malaviya Entrance Test (MET) till the academic session 2020-2021.
+Admission to courses like MCA and MSc were also taken by the Madan Mohan Malaviya University of Technology, Gorakhpur through the Malaviya Entrance Test (MET) till the academic session 2020-2021.

-The University has finally decided to take future admissions in its BBA, B. Pharm., BTech II (Lateral Entry), MBA, MCA, MTech in 12 specialization streams, MSc courses through Uttar Pradesh Combined Entrance Test (UPCET) from the academic session 2021-2022.
+The University has finally decided to take future admissions in its BBA, B. Pharm., BTech II (Lateral Entry), MBA, MCA, MTech in 12 specialization streams, and MSc courses through the Uttar Pradesh Combined Entrance Test (UPCET) from the academic session 2021-2022.

 The UPCET-2021 will also be conducted by National Testing Agency.
-UPCET is the replacement of UPSEE conducted earlier and is also referred as Uttar Pradesh Joint Entrance Examinations (UPJEE).
+UPCET is the replacement of UPSEE conducted earlier and is also referred to as Uttar Pradesh Joint Entrance Examinations (UPJEE).

 Reservation rules are followed in admissions as per the norms of UP Govt./MMMUT, Gorakhpur.

 Accreditation

-In 2022, MMMUT has been accredited with A grade by the National Assessment and Accreditation Council (NAAC), the first state university in Uttar Pradesh to get this rank.
+In 2022, MMMUT was accredited with an A grade by the National Assessment and Accreditation Council (NAAC), the first state university in Uttar Pradesh to get this rank.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked the university in the 251–300 band (the lowest band) in the engineering ranking of 2022.
+The National Institutional Ranking Framework (NIRF) ranked the university 84th in 2024.
+It increased its ranking to 60 in the 2025 rankings in Engineering category, 64 in University category ,23rd in state public University and Rank 99th in Overall.